 It’s sunny.
 Now it’s raining.
 Now it’s sunny again.
 I live in Florida and the summers are filled with Mother Nature’s mood swings.
 I actually don’t mind the fluctuation too much.
 In fact, I quite like the rainy weather during the work week.
 There’s something soothing about giving massages and facials on a rainy day, But there are also plenty of sunny days, an average of 320 sunny days per year here in Panama City.

 Since moving to Panama City, I have become especially aware of the importance of sunscreen.
 Some of you may be rolling your eyes and thinking, “I don’t burn.
 Why should I worry about sunscreen?”
-Some of you may be nodding your head emphatically and thinking, “Yes, I definitely wear sunscreen!”
+Others may be nodding your head emphatically and thinking, “Yes, I definitely wear sunscreen!”
 The rest of you may be thinking, “Eh.
 Suncreen.
 I use it sometimes, only when I go outside.
 What’s the big deal?”

 To me, protecting my skin from the sun’s damaging UV rays is a big deal and a part of my daily routine.